 At the nexus of U.S.-China competition and cooperation in artificial intelligence, American policymakers confront complex challenges that raise urgent questions for U.S. policy.
 The core concern for American strategy should be ensuring future competitiveness and contesting leadership in strategic technologies.
-For the U.S. military, initiatives for defense innovation must take on a new level of urgency and will require rethinking of current practices and techniques.
+For the U.S. military, current initiatives for defense innovation must take on a new level of urgency and could require rethinking of current priorities and practices, from talent and training to military research and acquisitions.